missile720/music-player/README.md

 # EchoBox
-A playlist aggregator app, allows the user to listen to their Spotify and local playlists from a single source.
+A playlist aggregator app, to listen to your Spotify and local playlists from a single source.

 ## Tech Stack
 ### Front-end